hfradio.org

 Radio Resource Center

-NW7US Howdy!
+Howdy!
 I am pleased that you have chosen to visit my website.
 This website is dedicated to information and resources regarding:

 High Frequency refers roughly to those radio frequencies between 1800 Kilohertz, and 30 Megahertz.
 Sometimes, this range of frequencies is referred to as Shortwave.
 A Shortwave Radio, then, would be a radio receiver capable of tuning frequencies in the HF range.
-Medium Wave is just below HF, but above Longwave (LW), or 520 KHz (roughly).
+Medium Wave is just below HF, but above longwave (LW), or 520 KHz (roughly).

-NW7US in the Car...
 I do try to cover other information not directly related to the phenomena, activities, modes, etc. of HF radio.
 My personal passion in the Radio Hobby is that which involves Shortwave!

 The Website's Focus